 - Make sure you have your 'Out & About' Food Travel Set all ready for taking food with you!

-If your flight is particularly early it can be hard to get a breakfast in before you head to the airport, so what I like to do is pack breakfast with us!
-Other than a fry or unhealthy pastries, there isn't much else available at the airport.
-On a normal day I would either give my girls porridge or cereal for breakfast, so the night before the flight I always prepare some cereal or some overnight oats and pack them in portion pots to take on the go.
-As soon as you get past security you can purchase some milk or use babies milk if under 1 year and that's breakfast sorted!
+If your are rising particularly early it can be hard to get a breakfast in before you head out, so what I like to do is pack breakfast with us!
+Other than a fry or unhealthy pastries, there isn't much else available on route or at the airport.
+On a normal day I would either give my girls porridge or cereal for breakfast, so the night before a journey I always prepare some cereal or some overnight oats and pack them in portion pots to take on the go.
+As soon as your child is ready for their breakfast or you are past security while at an airport you can purchase some milk or use babies milk if under 1 year and that's breakfast sorted!

-Pack cereal in your portion pots to enjoy at the airport
+Pack cereal in your portion pots to enjoy at any time

 Some ideas to help you prep your meals in advance...